maria-pro/networkAnalysis/README.md

 [sna](https://cran.r-project.org/web/packages/sna/)

+**Tasks for two days**:

-During the course of two days participants will accomplish a small project in R using social network analysis.
+Complete a small project in R using social network analysis.
 The data will be provided and each practical task builds towards the project.

 It can be similar to this one